This Privacy Statement was last updated on the 4/11/2021.

 We need to share some details with our payroll and pension providers, and our bank, to the extent that we can pay you and into your pension.

 We keep details on unsuccessful applicants for 1 year.
 Details of staff are kept for 6 years after they leave, apart from their tax records which are kept for the period specified by HMRC.
-We process personal data during the application process on the basis of Legitimate Interest to contact you and determine if you meet the role’s criteria.
-We process the majority of personal data for staff to meet Contractual obligations.
+We process personal data during the application process based on Legitimate Interest to contact you and determine if you meet the role’s criteria.
+We process most personal data for staff to meet Contractual obligations.
 We use Legitimate Interest for providing selected colleagues with contact details.
 Processing of ‘special data’ about health is done to meet our obligations and exercise our rights in the field of employment law.
 We use Legitimate Interest to retain basic details of staff after they have left.

 Individuals have the following rights over their personal data